pytask-dev/pytask/docs/source/tutorials/skipping_tasks.md

 a remote server but not when you are not working locally.

-In this case, use the {func}`@pytask.mark.skipif <pytask.mark.skipif>` decorator, which requires a condition and a reason as arguments:
+In this case, use the {func}`@pytask.mark.skipif <pytask.mark.skipif>` decorator, which requires a condition and a reason as arguments.

+Place the condition variable in a different module than the task, so you can change it without causing a rerun of the task.

 ```python
 # Content of a config.py